nerium-data/nerium/README.md

 ```

 Metadata can generally be thought of as a way to pass arbitrary key-value pairs to a front-end client; in the default format, the metadata is simply returned in the results response.
 (The `compact` formatter drops the metadata.)
-Possibilities include whatever a reporting service and front end developer want to coordinate on.
-The use of a special comment for metadata allows for the SQL file to be used as-is in other SQL clients.
+Other possible use cases include whatever a reporting service and front-end developer want to coordinate on.

 There are a couple of special-case metadata items: